ririhedou/experiment/README.md

 # experiment

-temporaryFiles
+temporary files

-## Result for Force Excution
+## Result for Force Execution
 ### Step 1: using jalangi2_if condition instrumentation to see whether it has conditions

 ### Step 2: instrumentation depends on the if condition.

-(1) if it does not have condition, not need to instrument again, just append my mutation obsever code to the original iframe-injection script code.
+(1) if it does not have the condition, not need to instrument again, just append my mutation observer code to the original iframe-injection script code.

 we do not detect condition, directly use mutationObserevr
 ```python